OpenBSD Handbook

 Create the WordPress Database and User #

 Connect to MariaDB and create a database and a dedicated user account with privileges limited to that database.
-Replace StrongPassword with a password of your choosing.
+Replace StrongPassword with a chosen strong password.

 # mysql -u root -p